2021–22 Ohio State Buckeyes men's basketball team

 The 2021–22 Ohio State Buckeyes men's basketball team represented Ohio State University in the 2021–22 NCAA Division I men's basketball season.
 Their head coach was Chris Holtmann, in his fifth season with the Buckeyes.
 The Buckeyes played their home games at Value City Arena in Columbus, Ohio as members of the Big Ten Conference.
 They finished the season 20–12, 12–8 in Big Ten play to finish a three-way tie for fifth place.
 As the No. 6 seed in the Big Ten tournament, they lost to Penn State in the quarterfinals.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the South region where they defeated Loyola in the First Round before losing to Villanova in the Second Round.
+As of 2026, this is the most recent Ohio State team to make the NCAA Tournament.

 Previous season

 In a season limited due to the ongoing COVID-19 pandemic, the Buckeyes finished the 2020–21 season 21–10, 12–8 in Big Ten play to finish in fifth place.
 They defeated Minnesota, Purdue, and Michigan before losing to Illinois in overtime in the championship game of the Big Ten tournament.
 They received an at-large bid to the NCAA tournament as the No. 2 seed in the South region.
 However, they were upset in the First Round by No. 15-seeded Oral Roberts, ending their season.